ex-nerd/ex-nerd.hugo/content/diabetes/resources.md

 - http://care.diabetesjournals.org/content/41/9/1887
 - https://insulinnation.com/research/unraveling-the-genetic-components-of-type-1-diabetes/

+### Testing your at-risk family members

+- https://trialnet.org/ (US and many other countries around the world)
+- https://type1screen.org/ Australia (and maybe Aotearoa / New Zealand)
+- https://www.jdrf.org/t1d-resources/t1detect/ (anyone can order a test, but it's not free)

 ### Causes

 - Has some issues (confused about prevalence in adulthood and definition of LADA) but overall interesting: http://dlife.com/type-1-diabetes-genetic-hereditary-causes-treatment/